codi22/laravel5-catala/README.md

 # laravel5-catala
-Language files for catalan language ready to install in any Laravel 5 project

-# Fitxers d'idioma català per a Laravel 5
+**en:** Language files for catalan language ready to install in any Laravel 5 project **ca:** Fitxers d'idioma català preparats per a instal·lar a qualsevol projecte Laravel 5